WyseNynja/Splatoon-2-Drawing/README.md

 | at90usb646  | Teensy++ 1.0     | untested, but should work |
 | at90usb162  | Teensy 1.0       | untested, but should work |

-Linux users should be able to compile and upload the program all in one step (assuming the device is /dev/ttyUSB0):
+Linux users should be able to compile and upload the program all from docker:

     # you can customize these
     MCU=at90usb1286